 Tracheitis is an emergency medical condition.
-Go to the emergency room if your child has had a recent upper respiratory infection and suddenly has a high fever, a cough that gets worse, and trouble breathing.
+Go to the emergency room right away if your child has had a recent upper respiratory infection and suddenly has a high fever, a cough that gets worse, or trouble breathing.

 International Classification of Diseases, 9th Revision (ICD9)464.1 | 464.10 | 464.11

 Review Date: 11/9/2012